FifekaOna/SauceDemo/README.md

 ### Platform/ OS independent
 Serenity can be run in multiple operating system since it is running in Java.
 You can also use Serenity to run your WebDriver tests on a remote machine, such as a Selenium Grid or a remote service such as provided by SauceLabs or BrowserStack.
 This allows you to run your web tests against a variety of different browsers and operating systems, and also benefit from faster test execution when running the tests in parallel.
 Futher setup need to be done in `serenity.properties`

+## Project working video
+The execution of this project can be seen in `https://streamable.com/b9u088`